'I will kill you': Neighbor recalls California shooter's threats

 Phommathep said he is certain Kevin Neal drove to Rancho Tehama Elementary School to kill Gage.

-The gunman didn't kill Gage but instead left him an orphan.
+The gunman didn't kill Gage, but instead left him an orphan.

 Was the gunman targeting the boy?